Wine classification and types: the complete guide for wine lovers

 After exploring the general classifications, let's go into detail about the main types of wine on the market.

-Still Wines
+Wines Freezes

-• reds: with tannins and complex structure, suitable for pairing with meats and rich dishes.
+- reds: with tannins and complex structure, suitable for pairing with meats and rich dishes.

-• whites: usually fresher and lighter, ideal with fish and delicate cheeses.
+- whites: usually fresher and lighter, ideal with fish and delicate cheeses.

-• rosés: perfect for aperitifs or pairings with light summer dishes
+- rosés: perfect for aperitifs or pairings with light summer dishes

-• Champagne: world-renowned French sparkling wine made by the classic method.
+- Champagne: world-renowned French sparkling wine made by the classic method.

-• Prosecco: Italian sparkling wine produced by the Charmat method, known for its freshness and lightness.
+- Prosecco: Italian sparkling wine produced by the Charmat method, known for its freshness and lightness.

 Sweet wines are distinguished by their richness and smoothness, ideal with desserts or alone as a meditation wine:

-• Muscat: Aromatic, light and fruity sweet wine, often sparkling.
+- Moscato: Aromatic, light and fruity sweet wine, often sparkling.

-• Passito: sweet wine obtained by drying grapes, such as the famous Vin Santo Tuscan.
+- Passito: sweet wine obtained by drying grapes, such as the famous Vin Santo Tuscan.

 Conclusions

 Get to know the classification and types of wine is not only useful for choosing the perfect bottle, but also to better understand the flavors and characteristics that each wine can offer.
-From full-bodied red wines to sweet dessert wines, the wine scene is rich and varied, catering to the tastes of every wine lover.
+From Red wines full-bodied to sweet dessert wines, the wine scene is rich and varied, catering to the tastes of every wine lover.

 To better orient yourself in the world of wine, we recommend experimenting, pairing different wines with your favorite dishes and thus discovering new taste sensations.